Vacuum tube: Classifications

-Tubes have different functions, such as cathode-ray tubes which create a beam of electrons for display purposes (such as the television picture tube) in addition to more specialized functions such as electron microscopy and electron beam lithography.
-X-ray tubes are also vacuum tubes.
-Phototubes and photomultipliers rely on electron flow through a vacuum, though in those cases electron emission from the cathode depends on energy from photons rather than thermionic emission.
-Since these sorts of "vacuum tubes" have functions other than electronic amplification and rectification they are described elsewhere.
+Vacuum tubes may have other components and functions than those described above, and are described elsewhere.
+These include as cathode-ray tubes, which create a beam of electrons for display purposes (such as the television picture tube, in electron microscopy, and in electron beam lithography); X-ray tubes; phototubes and photomultipliers (which rely on electron flow through a vacuum where electron emission from the cathode depends on energy from photons rather than thermionic emission).